 When the author was trying to get funding for Netflix, his idea was rejected by a potential investor who had a background in DVD technology.

 He said that the plan to sell DVDs was rubbish.

-Today, we all enjoy various TV shows and movies while slouching on our couches, but back then around 1995-2000, people didn’t have fast internet.
+Today, we all enjoy various TV shows and movies while reclining on our couches, but people didn’t have fast Internet back then, around 1995-2000.

 So people bought DVDs of their favorite movies.